jurgob/react_quest/README.md

 ## will you talk about XXX?
 check "next" branch, lessons.md in particular, there's a "track" of the lessions I've in mind

+## be up-to-date regarding react_quest
+subscribe to @react_quest telegram channel to be updated (or star the project and follow github notifications)

 ## DISCLAIMER:
 As anyone I don't have so mutch time, so probabily I'll do a lot of errors, so pass it over if they are not important or open a ticket.